stefan-kolb/nucleus/README.md

 resolver = Paasal::AdapterResolver.new('v1')
 ```

-4) Show all adapters that are supported by PaaSal on this specific API version:
+4) Show all adapters that are supported by PaaSal by this specific API version:

 ```ruby
 resolver.adapters